High Speed 2: Environmental and community impact

 The impact of HS2 has received particular attention in the Chiltern Hills, an Area of Outstanding Natural Beauty, where the line passes through the Misbourne Valley.
 In January 2011, the government announced that two million trees would be planted along sections of the route to mitigate the visual impact.
 The route was changed so as to tunnel underneath the southern end of the Chilterns, with the line emerging northwest of Amersham.
 The proposals include a re-alignment of more than 1 km of the River Tame, and construction of a 0.39 mi viaduct and a cutting through ancient woodland at a nature reserve at Park Hall near Birmingham.
 The work on the tunnel extension has started, but there is a challenge from local planning authorities that the work does not have permission.
 The tunnel extension has been referred to the minister of state for a decision.

-Amid concerns that HS2 was carrying out preparatory works during nesting season, Springwatch presenter and conservationist Chris Packham filed for a judicial review of the decision to proceed and an emergency injunction to prevent construction, having crowdfunded £100,000 to cover legal fees.
+Amid concerns that HS2 was carrying out preparatory works during nesting season, the Springwatch presenter and conservationist Chris Packham filed for a judicial review of the decision to proceed and an emergency injunction to prevent construction, having crowdfunded £100,000 to cover legal fees.
 His bid failed before the High Court of Justice, which ruled that a judicial review "had no real prospect of success".
 Packham was subsequently given leave to appeal to the Court of Appeal, with Lord Justice Lewison ruling that there was "considerable public interest".
-On 31 July 2020, Packham lost his case in the Court of Appeal.
+On 31 July 2020 Packham lost his case in the Court of Appeal.

 Property demolition, land take and compensation

 Phase 1 is estimated to result in the demolition of more than 400 houses: 250 around Euston; 20–30 between Old Oak Common and West Ruislip; around 50 in Birmingham; and the remainder in pockets along the route.
 No Grade I or Grade II* listed buildings will be demolished, but six Grade II listed buildings will be, with alterations to four and removal and relocation of eight.
-These included a 17th-century farm in Uxbridge once visited by Queen Elizabeth I in 1602, and the Eagle and Tun pub, which was the set for the UB40 music video for Red Red Wine.
-In Birmingham, the Curzon Gate student residence and the Fox and Grapes, a derelict pub, were demolished; Birmingham City University requested £30 million in compensation after the plans were announced.
+These included a 17th-century farm in Uxbridge once visited by Queen Elizabeth I in 1602, and the Eagle and Tun pub, which was the set for the UB40 music video for "Red Red Wine".
+In Birmingham the Curzon Gate student residence and the Fox and Grapes, a derelict pub, were demolished; Birmingham City University requested £30 million in compensation after the plans were announced.
 Once original plans had been released in 2010, the Exceptional Hardship Scheme (EHS) was set up to compensate homeowners whose houses were to be affected by the line at the government's discretion.
 Phase 1 of the scheme came to an end on 17 June 2010 and Phase 2 ended in 2013.